-This page is reserved for a collection of whole-sky images of the Universe, at different wavelengths.
-Brief discussions will be added as the images are, and more detailed ones at a later date.
+This page is reserved for a collection of whole-sky images of the Universe at different wavelengths.
+Brief discussions will be added as images are, and more detailed discussions at a later date.
 For now, the page should be considered a very preliminary work in progress.

 Below, a microwave view of the Universe, from data collected by the WMAP spacecraft, showing the Cosmic Background Radiation.
 The variations in brightness and color represent quantum fluctuations in density and temperature in the early Universe (namely, at the end of the opaque period referred to as the Cosmic Fireball).
 (Credit: WMAP Science Team, NASA; image as posted at apod050925)